matias-kovero/AWiB/README.md

 ## Connecting Chatbot to BAW
  This connects the backends of the chatbot and RPA so that they can communicate together.
 With this we are able to send the inputs from the chatbot to RPA.
  ``Sandra?``
+  ``BAW??
+Write what it means at least the first time it is mentioned``

 ## Automation
 [Environment](https://bluedemos.com/show/2399)(?)